 Welcome to the University!
 Each year, Loyola's first-year students read the same book over the summer.
 This gives the incoming class a common experience and an example of the values and mission that we hold dear here at Loyola.
-In many of the first-year writing classes, students will have an opportunity to discuss and write about this year's First-Year Text, Mountains Beyond Mountains.
+Students are invited to reflect on the book and submit an essay for the First-Year Essay Contest.
+In many first-year writing classes, students will have an opportunity to discuss and write about this year's First-Year Text:

 This story is quite compelling.
 While reading the book, we are confident you will want to learn more.
 Open your mind and your heart to the issues that matter in our world.
 This is just the start of your Loyola education.